 All nail guns have the potential to cause serious injury.
 Using a nail gun with a bump or automatic trigger, also known as contact trip trigger, can result in unintended nail discharge.
 Other risks include lack of training, working too quickly, and keeping the trigger squeezed when not nailing.
 Using a nail gun with a single shot or full sequential trigger reduces the risk of injury.

 Workers can talk to their employer about nail gun safety and prevention.
 Employers can take several steps to prevent nail gun injuries.

 - Encourage reporting and discussion of injuries and close calls.

 Employers and workers should provide first aid immediately and seek medical attention for nail gun injuries, even if an injury appears to be minimal.

 Centers for Disease Control and Prevention.
 The National Institute for Occupational Safety and Health (NIOSH).
 Workplace Safety & Health Topics.
-Nail Gun Safety.
-(2016, February).
+Nailing Down the Need for Nail Gun Safety.
+(2020, November 30).

 KEMI does not assume liability for the content of information contained herein.
 Safety and health remain your responsibility.
 This information is to be used for informational purposes only and not intended to be exhaustive or a substitute for proper training, supervision or manufacturers’ instructions/recommendations.
 KEMI, by publication of this information, does not assume liability for damage or injury arising from reliance upon it.
 Compliance with this information is not a guarantee or warranty that you will be in conformity with any laws or regulations nor does it ensure the absolute safety of any person, place or object, including, but not limited to, you, your occupation, employees, customers or place of business.